 Advertised with an address.
 You do not really know who is inspecting, whether they are Buyers, Lookers, Agents or even Sellers.
 Sellers look through open homes, for a comparison to their own, prior to going on the market.
 At the inspection, you need to sort the wheat from the chaff.
 It is good practice, to sort them before the inspection.

 This will make them send through an enquiry, if genuinely interested.
 It gives you an opportunity to have a chat with them to ascertain their situation, prior to the inspection.

 Best times for an Open House.

-Most Agents conduct theirs in 30 minute intervals on a Saturday morning.
+Most Agents conduct theirs in 30-minute intervals on a Saturday morning.
 This is prime time for them.
 It does create competition for the time slots though.
-Having yours on Saturday morning is still wise, but perhaps have another on Saturday Afternoon, Sunday Afternoon or a mid week early evening.
+Having yours on Saturday morning is still wise, but perhaps have another on Saturday Afternoon, Sunday Afternoon or a mid-week early evening.
 Give buyers a choice to inspect.
-If only Saturday morning, yours just maybe the one they forego, to inspect another one.
-Sunday afternoons is a time when all the parties involved in the purchase should be able to attend and should be feeling relaxed and in no hurry to visit another open.
+If only Saturday morning, yours just may be the one they forego, to inspect another one.
+Sunday afternoons are a time when all the parties involved in the purchase should be able to attend and should be feeling relaxed and in no hurry to visit another open.

 Private, appointed Inspections.

 When they make the enquiry, give them a call.
 This is an opportunity to have a chat with them and find out whether they are ready to buy now, what is on their "Must have" list, whether they are looking at others, etc. This will indicate to you, whether they are serious or not.
 You can then appoint a time that is convenient to both you and the potential buyer.
 It will be a more relaxed inspection.
 You will be on hand to answer any questions and point out some unseen benefits of the property.

 Do not allow your emotions to get in the way.